 Tyler students who have won Student Fulbright grants from left to right: Elizabeth Rose, Marlise Brown and Will Schwaller.

-Two Tyler School of Art students—Marlise Brown, a PhD candidate in Art History, and Elizabeth Rose, an MFA candidate in Printmaking—have received U.S. Student Fulbright grants for 2019-2020, helping to fuel Temple’s status as a top producer of Fulbright student grantees for the second year in a row.
+Two Tyler School of Art and Architecture students—Marlise Brown, a PhD candidate in Art History, and Elizabeth Rose, an MFA candidate in Printmaking—have received U.S. Student Fulbright grants for 2019-2020, helping to fuel Temple’s status as a top producer of Fulbright student grantees for the second year in a row.

 The news comes on the heels of last year’s Fulbright announcement, which named Will Schwaller, a PhD candidate in Art History at Tyler, as a 2018-2019 grantee.
 Schwaller is currently conducting research in Argentina for his dissertation on the experimental artistic practices of the pioneering Centro de Arte y Comunicación artist group between 1968 and 1983.
 (A Tyler alumna, Eileen Owens, MA Art History ’16, earned a 2018-2019 Fulbright grant to conduct research in Ireland, but declined.)